pauldambra/pauldambra.github.io/_posts/2018-03-30-DRY-considered-harmful.md

 These are in order of importance.
 The code in this article is manually tested but doesn't pass this as the rule is *runs* all the tests.
 Before fixing anything else my fictional friend should have made me write tests.

 Rules 2, 3 and 4 are in tension with each other.
-If I want to state every intention to the future reader I can't just remove as many classes and methods as possible.
+If I want to state every intention to the future reader I can't only remove as many classes and methods as possible.
 The wonderful design pressure as I tried to show here is that you want the smallest amount of code to communicate the largest amount of the ideas it represents.

 So, stop looking for duplicated lines of code.
 Stop automatically making every string a constant.
 And start having empathy for the future reader of your code.
 Leave as little of the information needed to change the code in your brain as possible by putting it in the code.